awsdocs/amazon-vpc-user-guide/doc_source/flow-logs.md

 + If traffic is sent to a network interface and the destination is not any of the network interface's IP addresses, the flow log displays the primary private IPv4 address in the `dstaddr` field\.
 To capture the original destination IP address, create a flow log with the `pkt-dstaddr` field\.
 + If traffic is sent from a network interface and the source is not any of the network interface's IP addresses, the flow log displays the primary private IPv4 address in the `srcaddr` field\.
 To capture the original source IP address, create a flow log with the `pkt-srcaddr` field\.
 + If traffic is sent to or sent by a network interface, the `srcaddr` and `dstaddr` fields in the flow log always display the primary private IPv4 address, regardless of the packet source or destination\.
 To capture the packet source or destination, create a flow log with the `pkt-srcaddr` and `pkt-dstaddr` fields\.
-+ If you create a flow log in a Region introduced after March 20, 2019 \(an [opt\-in Region](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html)\), such as Asia Pacific \(Hong Kong\) or Middle East \(Bahrain\), the destination Amazon S3 bucket must be in the same Region and the same AWS account as the flow log\.
-+ If you create a flow log in a Region introduced before March 20, 2019, the destination Amazon S3 bucket must be in the same Region as the flow log, or in another Region introduced before March 20, 2019\.
-You cannot specify an Amazon S3 bucket that's in an opt\-in Region\.
 + When your network interface is attached to a [Nitro\-based instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances), the aggregation interval is always 1 minute or less, regardless of the specified maximum aggregation interval\.

 Flow logs do not capture all IP traffic\.
 The following types of traffic are not logged: